-These different techniques and models for estimating party positions have stimulated a vivid methodological discussion about the advantages and disadvantages of each data source and method (e.g. Benoit and Laver, 2007; Gemenis, 2012).
+These different techniques and models for estimating party positions have stimulated a vivid methodological discussion about the advantages and disadvantages of each data source and method (e.g., Benoit and Laver 2007; Gemenis 2012; Grimmer and Stewart 2013).
 In general, the results of computer-based methods provide for high reliability but text selection by the individual researcher remains an open issue.
-Recently, Lowe and Benoit (2013) demonstrate how the results of methods modeling textual data can be validated on the basis of human judgements.
-Others criticize the inter-coder reliability of the coded manifesto data (Benoit et al., 2009; Mikhaylov et al., 2012).
+Recently, Lowe and Benoit (2013) demonstrated how the results of methods modeling textual data can be validated on the basis of human judgments.
+Others are concerned with the intercoder reliability of the coded manifesto data (Mikhaylov, Laver, and Benoit 2012).
 The different estimates have been extensively cross-validated, but Dinas and Gemenis (2010) criticize that the plausibility of the estimates is hardly checked at the country level.
-Less disputed is the advantage of latent variable models which reduce measurement error in comparison to deterministic scaling techniques.
+Less disputed is the advantage of latent variable models, which reduce measurement error in comparison to deterministic scaling techniques.

-To our knowledge, all authors - whether they use word counts or manifesto coded data with either deterministic or latent variable models - assume that the their data on parties' positions are comparable across countries and over time.
-In our view, this is a strong assumption which only holds when the positions of political parties from different elections are located on the same scale.
+To our knowledge, all authors-whether they use word counts or manifesto coded data with either deterministic or latent variable models-assume that their data on parties' positions are comparable across countries and over time.
+In our view, this is a strong assumption that only holds when the positions of political parties from different elections are located on the same scale.
 As party manifestos are written for a specific election, in which political parties position themselves relative to each other within a country at a particular point in time, we have good reasons to believe that a transformation is necessary for converting the election-specific scales into a common scale.
-We accordingly propose a Bayesian factor analytical model, which allows us to control for country- and time-specific effects.
+We accordingly propose a Bayesian factor analytical model, which allows us to control for countryand time-specific effects.